unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 Now let's jump to iOS platform.

-* Opens the `info.plist` file and look for the `UILaunchStoryboardName` key, delete it and its value.
+* Open the `info.plist` file and look for the `UILaunchStoryboardName` key, delete it and its value.

 > [!TIP]
 > Feel free to delete the `LaunchScreen.storyboard` file.